 $ nm -C verify_explicit_instantiation | grep -i "add"

-As you can see, there is no instance created for the add() template function as it has neither been used in the program nor been explicitly instantiated in the header file.
-Now that we have verified the explicit instantiation and corresponding binary code generation, let us see how the add() template function is used in a CPP file as the following:
+As shown above, no instance of the add() function template is present in the generated executable.
+This is because the template function is neither invoked within the program nor explicitly instantiated in the header file.
+We have verified the behavior of explicit instantiation.
+We have also checked the corresponding binary code generation.
+Now, we proceed to examine how the add() function template is used within a CPP file, as shown next.

 #include<iostream>